How to Check VPN Connectivity for Any IP Leaks

 How to Resolve DNS Leak

 In case of a DNS leak, turn off your Wi-Fi and disconnect your VPN connection.
-Now, just after a minute, turn on Wi-Fi router and connect to the VPN.
+Now, just after a minute, turn on the Wi-Fi router and connect to the VPN.
 If your DNS leak is still not fixed, then open your VPN and get connected to another server.
 Now, conduct another DNS test to make sure that your connection is safe.

 How to Resolve IP Leak